Our resources

 This report highlights how older parent carers and ageing carers who face additional barriers to accessing services should be supported to prepare for a time when they are less able or unable to provide care.
 The report is accompanied by resources for commissioners, providers and front line staff to use in the development of support for carers to plan for a future when they are less able or unable to care.

-Our Retirement on Hold report highlighted some of the challenges faced by older carers and made recommendations to improve their experience now and in the future.
+The Retirement on Hold report highlighted some of the challenges faced by older carers and made recommendations to improve their experience now and in the future.

 These documents showcase good practice in Social Prescribing and interventions combatting loneliness amongst unpaid carers.
 They explore how local VCSE organisations and statutory partners have worked together to develop successful Social Prescribing and interventions aimed at combatting loneliness amongst unpaid carers.